CAGED NationWide

 • Some dogs are re-homed to independent rescue centre's who do NOT receive any government funding

-The Greyhound Trust (GT) were originally set up by the Greyhound racing industry at a time when public concern was raised as to what was happening to the dogs when they ended their racing days.
+The Greyhound Trust (GT) was originally set up by the Greyhound racing industry at a time when public concern was raised as to what was happening to the dogs when they ended their racing days.
 Many Campaigners and advocates tend to view the GT as a public relations team, working with the industry to appease the public.

 1) Dogs are advertised on Gumtree and other free internet advertising websites